 When banks onboard a customer, accept funds into an account, or investigate a transaction, they rely on what they can see in their own data such as balances, transfers, account activity, and device information.
 But that view only reflects what happens inside the institution.

 But much of an entity’s financial activity now happens outside traditional banking channels.
 Bad actors move money fluidly between fintechs, crypto wallets, remittance apps, and online marketplaces.
-They open and abandon accounts, use mule networks, and launder funds across channels that most banks can’t see.
+They exploit money mule risk signals, open and abandon accounts, and launder funds across channels that most banks can't see.
 On the surface, an entity can look legitimate in your system while showing clear red flags in other ecosystems.
 Without visibility into that activity, banks are left with an incomplete view of risk.

 Sonar operates as an inquiry and response network that gives banks a simple, low-lift way to request risk insights on any entity via API.
 It complements your existing risk systems, so you can ingest entity risk data without having to re-engineer your risk infrastructure.